Protocol for

 Sustainable Financing Assessment

+This Assessment Protocol (embedded right and below) is designed to provide a stepwise process to understand the sustainable financing status of local marine management approaches, and as a basis for designing and developing local sustainable financing solutions.
 The protocol is based on the first step in the ‘conservation investment planning’ approach and aims to form a form a basis for conducting the next steps of this process, as described in Annex 1.

 If you are reading this Protocol, you might be from a community group, research group, local government or non-governmental organisation.
 Hopefully, you are wanting to understand the status of financing of local marine management, and you might be planning for the design of local sustainable financing mechanisms.
 Thank you for taking the time to read this document.